Masterparts stocks a range of Holden parts and spares for the Monaro, HK, HR and Premier models.

 - also in the 1970s, the Holden Sandman, a panel van complete with murals and popular especially with the surfing crowd

 - the Caprice and the Holden Statesman, large rear-wheel drive sedans introduced in 1990.

-With declining sales of large cars in Australia, Holden announced a decision to cease all local production of cars in Australia by 2017, focusing instead on international markets and trade in rebadged models.
+With declining sales of large cars in Australia, Holden had ceased local production of cars in Australia by 2017.
+In 2020, General Motors announced its decision to retire the Holden brand.